olilarkin/awesome-musicdsp/README.md

 Oli Larkin

 ### COMMERCIAL BREAK
-**Are you interested in getting into Audio Programming in C++ but don't know where to start?
-Maybe you know some Max MSP or Reaktor and you'd like to take your ideas to the next level and produce professional quality plug-ins and apps?
-I have been doing one-to-one skype lessons with people of all levels of experience for many years, as well as teaching audio programming at several UK Universities.
-I've developed many projects using both JUCE and iPlug, and I've collaborated with well-known companies on software used by thousands of people.
+I'm currently working hard on free open source projects such as [iPlug2](https://github.com/iPlug2).
+If you'd like to support this work, please click the sponsor button above to find out how.
+I am available for one-to-one skype lessons and consultancy sessions to help you progress your audio programming projects.
+I've been doing this kind of thing with people of all levels of experience for many years, as well as teaching audio programming at several UK Universities.
+I've developed many projects using both JUCE and iPlug, and I've collaborated with well-known companies on software used by thousands of people, as well as making my own successful products.
+If you're looking for some guidance with your audio project, I can probably help.
-If you'd like some coaching to help you make progress on your audio programming projects, please get in touch via email (See [olilarkin.co.uk](olilarkin.co.uk)) to find out about prices.**

 ## Frameworks
 - [iPlug2](https://github.com/iPlug2) - iPlug (originally created by Cockos) is an awesome plug-in framework.
 I have been maintaining a fork of it since ~2011 called [WDL-OL](https://github.com/olilarkin/wdl-ol).
 In 2018 [Alex Harker](https://github.com/AlexHarker) and I made a big effort to update it. iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.